barchart/alerting-service-public/docs/content/concepts/security.md

 ## Using the API

-Conceptually, the approach is identical if your choose to use the REST interface directly.
-You still need to generate a token.
+Each HTTP request must include a token.
 After you generate the token, add it to the ```Authorization``` header of your HTTP request.
 For example, here is the cURL command to get for all alerts owned by ```me@barchart.com```:

 ```shell
 curl 'https://alerts-management-demo.barchart.com/alerts/users/barchart.com/me' \